 1 person favorited this theater

 Despite its most pleasing design and having the best sound system in the city (RCA sound), the Astoria Cinema turned out to be unwisely situated and never really caught on with the public.
-It closed on 13th August 1966, and not even bingo could draw the crowds.
+It closed as a cinema on 13th August 1966, and not even conversion to the Astoria Bingo Club on 29th August 1966 could draw the crowds and it closed in December 1966.
 Demolition began in April 1967, leaving only fond memories of a cinema much loved by both public and those who worked there.

 Just login to your account and subscribe to this theater.